SagarMomin/Ocaml-On-Pixelbook/README.md

 # start vim, then restart vim
 $ vim
 $ :PlugInstall # in vim
-# Before opening vim, we need to fix the python files to be compatible with python3 (in my vim-config)
-$ cd ~/.vim && ./fix-python3.sh
-# If anything else fails, something is likely missing on the ocaml side
-# Check the errors and make sure all the ocaml packages are installed
 ~~~~

 # Git stuff
 in ~.gitconfig: (If you do this, don't use user/password.
-USE A TOKEN)
+Use a token or SSH keys)
 ~~~~
 ---------------------------------------------------------------------------------------
 [credential]
   helper = store
 [diff]
-  external = /home/sagarmomin/.opam/4.06.1/bin/patdiff-git-wrapper
+  external = /home/sagarmomin/.opam/4.10.0/bin/patdiff-git-wrapper
 [user]
   email = {EMAIL}
   name = Sagar